Neil Sean

-Neil Sean Thompson is a British journalist.
+Neil Sean is a British journalist.
 Born in Mirfield in West Yorkshire to entertainers Ann Montini and Alan Scott, Sean first attracted attention as a singer, and released a cover version of Cliff Richard's "We Don't Talk Anymore", before taking up posts as a presenter at multiple radio stations.
 He later took up jobs as a writer, including for Metro, where he wrote the gossip column "The Green Room" for over ten years.

 Sean then set up his own outfit, Maycon Productions, and released numerous books and DVDs including the book How to Live Like a Celebrity for Free and the DVD D.R.
 W.H.O.: The Lost Interviews, which attracted critical commentary on separate editions of Dave Gorman's show Modern Life is Goodish.
 He also spent a period as Travelodge's writer-in-residence and as an entertainment reporter for Sky News, Fox News, and NBC News.